 - Explain modalities to improve care coordination among interprofessional team members to improve outcomes for patients affected by idiopathic pulmonary hypertension.

 Pulmonary hypertension, also known as idiopathic pulmonary artery hypertension (IPAH), is a progressive disease that affects the precapillary pulmonary vasculature.
 The exact underlying risk factors for IPAH are still unknown.
 The pulmonary artery pressure is persistently more than 25 mmHg at rest and more than 30 mmHg during exercise.
 IPAH is a rare but fatal disease with a high mortality rate.
 If left untreated, it may result in increasing back pressures and ultimately right heart failure and death.

-Primary pulmonary hypertension is classified in the World Health Organizations's (WHO) classification system as part of group 1.
+Primary pulmonary hypertension is classified in the World Health Organization's (WHO) classification system as part of group 1.
 The WHO classification of pulmonary hypertension is based on the mechanism or underlying etiology:

-IPAH is a rare disease with a very low incidence of about 4 to 6 cases per million people worldwide and four cases per million people in the United States.
+IPAH is a rare disease with a very low incidence of about 4 to 6 cases per million people worldwide and four million people in the United States.
 There are nearly 140 deaths per year in the United States from IPAH.
-The condition is more common in females with most cases present in the fourth decade of life.
+The condition is more common in females, with most cases present in the fourth decade of life.

 IPAH results in narrowing of the blood vessels going to or within the lungs, restricting the pulmonary circulation and making it difficult for the heart to pump blood.
 Pulmonary artery resistance is increased due to vasoconstriction, vascular remodeling, and thrombosis.
 As the disease progresses, the constant increase in pressure and remodeling of pulmonary vasculature promotes further pulmonary hypertension.
 To maintain cardiac output, the right ventricular systolic pressure is elevated to overcome the increased pulmonary vascular resistance.